sireum/v2-website/website-amandroid/src/main/rst/source/index.rst

            </div>
            <div class="panel-body">

-Amandroid is ...
+Amandroid is a static analysis framework for Android apps.
+More details are as follows ...

-The development of Amandroid is supported in part by the US Air Force Office of Scientific Research (AFOSR) grant no. FA9550-09-0138 and by the U.S. National Science  Foundation (NSF) under grant no.
+Acknowledgement: The development of Amandroid is supported in part by the US Air Force Office of Scientific Research (AFOSR) grant no. FA9550-09-0138 and by the U.S. National Science  Foundation (NSF) under grant no.